Who are we?

 Helen’s dedication to supporting and educating others on workplace safety and consequences earned her WA Local Hero in the 2012 Australian of the Year awards.

-Miners’ Promise exists to fill this gap – we help shine a light into the future and help families gradually find a path to a new life.
+Miners’ Promise exists to help shine a light into the future and help families gradually find a path to a new life.